An Extract of History

 2021

 This was never done before: Fortis sent 13 pieces of the Werk 17 movement into the stratosphere to test if this movement is space-worthy.
 To do that Fortis announced the 2 new partners: La Joux Perret – being a movement manufacturer and the Swedish Space corporation – Europe’s leading company when it comes to suborbital space activities.
-Watch the movie
+The movement was then build into the brand new Stratoliner.

 2022